apigeekdemos/apijam/Labs/Informatica/Setting up your Informatica Cloud Organization/README.md

 ![image alt text](./media/image_iic_ai_edit_apigee_connection.png)

-## Import an IIC Service Workflow
+## Import the InitiateOrder IIC Service Workflow

 6. In the steps below, you will import the *InitiateOrder* service workflow into your Trial IIC Org.

-* Go to apijam/Labs/Informatica/Resources on github.com and download the *Order Initiation .zip* file
+* Go to apijam/Labs/Informatica/Resources on github.com and download the *Order_Initiation.zip* file
 * In *Application Integration*, click on the *Explore* folder icon in the left nav
 * Click on the green *Import* button at the top right
-* In the file dialog, click *Choose File*, and select the *Order Initiation .zip* file
+* In the file dialog, click *Choose File*, and select the *Order_Initiation.zip* file
 * Click on the green Import button to start the import of this workflow alongwith all its dependencies

 ![image alt text](./media/image_iic_ai_import_order_initiation.png)